-- Soreness, redness, itching or swelling where the shot is given can happen after Smallpox/Monkeypox vaccination.
+- Soreness, redness, itching or swelling where the shot is given can happen after Smallpox/Mpox vaccination.

-- Fatigue, headache and muscle pain can also happen after Smallpox/Monkeypox vaccination.
+- Fatigue, headache and muscle pain can also happen after Smallpox/Mpox vaccination.

 People sometimes faint after medical procedures, including vaccination.
 Tell your doctor if you feel dizzy, or have vision changes or ringing in the ears.